clay/clay-kiln/docs/input.md

 ☆.。.:*・°☆.。.:*・°☆.。.:*・°☆.。.:*・°☆

 ---

+# `abutton`

+Append a button to an input.

+Abutton is the opposite of a magic-button.
+Instead of "magic", it uses JavaScript.
+On its own it does nothing, but, when used with kiln.js, you can listen for the click event and trigger any functionality you'd like using JavaScript.
+This makes it even more powerful than a Magic Button, only without rules.

+### abutton Arguments

+* **tooltip** - text that will display in a tooltip.
+Used to explain what each button is doing, so make it concise!
+* **icon** - The name of a [material design icon](https://material.io/tools/icons/?style=baseline).
+Will appear as the icon of the button, defaults to check_circle.

+### abutton Events that can be attached to Kiln-Input using kiln.js

+* **click**	- Emitted when the abutton is clicked.

+---
 # `radio`

 A group of radio buttons, allowing the user to select one of a few related options.
 You can specify site-specific options, [similar to components in a component-list](https://github.com/clay/clay-kiln/wiki/Component-Lists#site-specific-components).
 [Uses Keen's UIRadioGroup](https://josephuspaye.github.io/Keen-UI/#/ui-radio-group).